varshasenthil2003/Resume-Parser/README.md

 4. **Resume Enhancement Tips:**
    - Real-time feedback and suggestions are provided to users for improving their resumes, covering areas such as objective statements, achievements, and additional sections.

-## Getting Started 🚀

-1. Clone the repository:

-2. Install dependencies:

-3. Configure database:
-- Create a MySQL database and update the database configuration in `config.py`.

-4. Run the application:

-5. Access the application:
-Open your web browser and go to `http://localhost:8501`.

 ## How to Use 📌

 1. Upload your resume in PDF format.
 2. Receive personalized skill recommendations and course suggestions.
 3. Get real-time feedback and tips for resume enhancement.
 4. Explore the admin dashboard for in-depth analysis and insights.

-## License 📄

-This project is licensed under the [MIT License](LICENSE).